 It is very important to consider a respondents potential reaction to sensitive topics.
 Market panels can report on more sensitive issues, including X-rated products, alcohol, sexual attitudes, and cigarettes to name but a few.
 One can easily tap the smoking/alcohol-consuming community with ease.
 It does not make sense to survey respondents randomly to know their preference for x-rated products and other sensitive topics.
 People who have opted for such surveys will be at ease answering questions about such products.
 Knowing your audience can save you a great deal of cost and time.

 Should you go in for a market panel research?
 The verdict

 Using consumer panels for research can be very beneficial to organizations.
 It’s up to you to determine whether the advantages of panels surpass the concerns.
 The enormous maturity of panels is due to the increasing usage of online surveys.
-Target audiences are tougher to reach now than ever before in market research.
-Online market panel research has become one of the most important tools of the modern market researcher, and it can yield valuable insights and results if used properly.
+Reaching target audiences for market research now is tougher than before.
+Online market panel research has become one of the most important tools of the modern market researcher, and if used properly can generate valuable insights.